Rhein-Neckar (electoral district): Members

 The constituency has been held continuously by the Christian Democratic Union (CDU) since its creation.
 It was first represented by Eugen Leibfried from 1949 to 1957, followed by Fritz Baier from 1957 to 1976.
 Alfred Hubertus Neuhaus served from 1976 to 1983.
 Bernd Schmidbauer was representative from 1983 to 2009, a total of seven consecutive terms.
 Stephan Harbarth was elected in 2009, and re-elected in 2013 and 2017.
 He resigned in November 2018 after being elected to the Federal Constitutional Court.
 He was succeeded by Moritz Oppelt in the 2021 federal election.
+The seat has been vacant since the 2025 election.

 Election results

+2025 election

+Under the new voting system implemented for the 2025 election, although the CDU candidate won the most votes in this constituency, due to the low winning percentage, the constituency seat will remain vacant as not enough second (party) votes were won to be allocated this seat.